vladsetup/aux-addon/README.md

 # This is experimental.
 Modified version of aux that shares scan data through LFT chat on the turtle wow server.
 Whenever your addon updates a daily tooltip it will share price data that others can pick up.
+You can turn of data sharing (both sending and receiving it) with **/aux sharing**

 # aux - WoW 1.12 AddOn